6 Spots for International Cuisine in Metro Puget Sound

-From the concentration of Korean restaurants in Lynnwood and Lakewood to the Indian and Thai fare throughout the Eastside and South Sound, there’s an abundance of options for global dining in Metro Seattle.
-Here are a few of our favorite Metro Seattle eateries specializing in international cuisine.
+From a famous Chinese restaurant to Indian and Thai fare, there’s an abundance of options for global dining in Seattle and the Metro Puget Sound Region.
+Here are a few favorite eateries specializing in international cuisine.

-This spacious, informal spot in Renton for Indian and Pakistani favorites uses fresh-ground spices and bakes its namesake naan bread in the kitchen’s clay oven.
+This spacious, informal spot with outposts in Renton and Issaquah serves up Indian and Pakistani favorites using fresh-ground spices.
+Enjoy the restaurant's namesake naan bread fresh from the kitchen’s clay oven.

-Enjoy Korean dishes in a polished setting, from spectacular buckwheat-noodle soup spiked with mustard to equally delicious hot soon du bu tofu soup (17425 Hwy 99).
+Enjoy Korean dishes in a polished setting, from spectacular buckwheat-noodle soup spiked with mustard to equally delicious hot soon du bu tofu soup.

 6. King Noodle House